magic-YuanTian/Selective-Prompt-Anchoring/README.md

        - If you are pursuing an optimal value, you can easily tune this value through grid search on your benchmark.
 Our experiment demonstrates that this value follows a simple pattern (as value increases, performance first improves, then declines), and it is easy to tune by dozens of examples.
    - For reducing (`0 < anchoring_strength < 1`) or reversing (`anchoring_strength < 0`), please set the value based on your concrete needs.

+*Note: In our ICML'25 paper, we place less emphasis on `modulated_by_prob` and focus more on the tuning method to demonstrate the impact of this strength value.
+For further details, please refer to our paper.*

 2. `modulated_by_prob` (Weight influence by token probabilities): We recommend setting `modulated_by_prob=True` for stable results.
 Set it as False if you aim for precise control or have other development needs.

 3. `use_attention_mask` (whether to use attention mask or just special token masking): Set `True` by default for more reliable performance, unless you detect any performance issue, you can set it as `False`, SPA supports a backup masking strategy by special tokens.

 ## Model Compatibility

 SPA is a **model-agnostic algorithm**.
 Our implementation inherits the [Huggingface Transformers](https://github.com/huggingface/transformers) generation API.
 It should work for **ANY** LLM from [Huggingface model collections](https://huggingface.co/models).
 Please follow the corresponding model documentation for detailed instructions.